hubertrybka/pum-24/README.md

-# Course materials for the 2024/2025 edition of Basics of Machine Learning (Podstawy uczenia maszynowego) taught at the Faculty of Chemistry, Jagiellonian University in Kraków
+# Course materials for the 2024/2025 edition of Basics of Machine Learning (Podstawy Uczenia Maszynowego)
+## Taught at the Faculty of Chemistry, Jagiellonian University in Kraków

 ```
 ,-.----.                             ____                                     ,--,